marcriehm/kubernetes-research/Authorization.md

 ![Authorization process](./Authorization.png "Authorization process")

 By default, a subject has no privileges to use the API.
 A Role Object consists of a set of *rules*.
-A rule represents the granting of API access privileges.
+A rule represents the granting of particular API access privileges.
 A rule consists of three things:
 * One or more apiGroups;
 * One or more resources;
 * One or more *verbs*.